 What Sets WordFence Apart?

 WordFence is an incredibly strong choice specifically for free users because of its WAF.
 The plugin sends daily alerts and offers real-time monitoring, automated blocking rules, and suggestions on improved security.
+It helps monitor the integrity of your WordPress files and scans for malware.
 For the price of absolutely nada.

 If your site is newer or has never had security issues before, WordFence is a solid choice to make sure that (probably) never happens.
 And if it does, you will have the tools to take care of it in just a few clicks.